mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_aot.md

 };
 ```

-Here, we define the following variables in the attribute class `add_kernel`:
+Here, we define the following variables in the attribute class `add_reduce_kernel_attr`:

 - `axis` : member variable, type is `int64_t`;
 - `keep_dim` : member variable, type is `bool`.